WDMK: HD Radio

 WDMK broadcasts using HD Radio technology.
 In November 2010, the station added an HD2 subchannel with a simulcast of sister station WHTD on its HD2, but this was soon dropped.
-In September 2011, the HD2 subchannel returned, and began airing a simulcast of then-sister station WCHB AM 1200.
+In September 2011, the HD2 subchannel returned, and began airing a simulcast of then-sister station WCHB.
 The HD2 signal was used to feed translator 99.9 W260CB.
-The HD2 sidechannel has continued to feed the 99.9 translator since WCHB-AM was sold to Crawford Broadcasting.
+The HD2 sidechannel has continued to feed the 99.9 translator since WCHB was sold to Crawford Broadcasting.

 In May 2018, Urban One announced that the company would be selling then-sister WPZR to the Educational Media Foundation.
-EMF planned to flip 102.7 to the K-Love Contemporary Christian network.
+EMF planned to flip WPZR to the K-Love Contemporary Christian network.
 In return, EMF would sell three translators to Urban One.
 At that time, WDMK-HD2 dropped its "Soul 99.9" urban oldies format and began simulcasting WPZR.

-On August 9, 2018, the urban gospel format from WPZR officially moved to WDMK-HD2 and rebranded as the Detroit Praise Network, simulcast on three translators: W228CJ 93.5 FM, W252BX 98.3 FM and W260CB 99.9 FM.
-W228CJ 93.5 FM flipped to Fox Sports Radio on August 30, 2021.
-It is now known as "The Roar" and is fed by 94.1 WCSX-HD2.
+On August 9, 2018, the urban gospel format from WPZR officially moved to WDMK-HD2 and rebranded as the Detroit Praise Network, simulcast on three translators: W228CJ (93.5 FM), W252BX (98.3 FM) and W260CB (99.9 FM).
+On August 30, 2021, W228CJ flipped to Fox Sports Radio as "The Roar", and is now fed by WCSX-HD2.
+In September 2023, WCSX's HD2 sub-channel flipped to "Podcast Radio US", airing an all-podcasts format.
+Two months later, W228CJ again flipped, this time to a simulcast of sister station WMGC-HD2, which airs a tropical music format called "Playa".
+Both formats are presented by Beasley in select markets across the country, on translators and HD radio subchannels.